List of The Hardy Boys characters: Callie Shaw

 In the 1970s TV show, The Hardy Boys/Nancy Drew Mysteries, Callie was played by Lisa Eilbacher.
 In the show, Callie works part-time for the Hardy boys' dad, Fenton Hardy (Ed Gilbert).
+In the 2020s TV show, The Hardy Boys, Callie was played by Keana Lyn Bastidas.

 Phil Cohen

 Philip Cohen appears in The Hardy Boys book series by Franklin W. Dixon.

 A close friend of Frank Hardy, Phil is very artistic and a genius when it comes to electronics; in the series he often helps out the Hardys when they need a video to be digitally restored or a computer system hacked into.
 (However, due to the time period that the original series was set in, these talents were not discussed; instead, Phil was essentially an "everyman" that would occasionally help out the Hardys.)
 Phil is also skilled at painting and is a great tennis player.
 In The Mysterious Caravan, book #54 in the original series, it is said that he holds the county tennis championship.
 Helping the Hardys, Phil has faced quite a bit of danger throughout the series, but no matter what happens, always has a good sense of humour.

 Phil is tall, slender, and agile with wavy brown hair, glasses and dark eyes.

 Also notable is that Phil is Jewish and along with fellow Hardy Boys character Tony Prito, was one of the first fictional non-WASP characters to be portrayed as a normal, fully assimilated teenager.